Marry U

 "Marry U" is a song by South Korean boy band Super Junior.
-The song is written by Lee Jae-myung, composed by Kwon Yun-jung, and produced by Lee Soo-man as the second single for Super Junior's second album, Don't Don.
+The song is produced by Lee Jae-myung and co-written with Kwon Yoon-jung as the second single for Super Junior's second album, Don't Don.
 The song is a combination of soft contemporary R&B, simple pop ballad melodies, and also with elements of jazz and rap.

 A new version of the ballad with extra vocals of Han Geng and Shindong was released in a repackaged version of Don't Don on November 5, 2007, which also became the promotional release of the single.
-"Marry U" stayed as #1 for three consecutive weeks on TV and radio stations in South Korea since its release in November.

-Song history
+The Japanese version was released on November 26, 2008, and peaked at number 20 on the Oricon Singles Chart.

+Background and release

 "Marry U" was originally track 6 from the original album, Don't Don, which was released on September 20, 2007.
 However, a new version of "Marry U" was released on the first repackaged version of the album on November 5, 2007.
 "Marry U" is a light R&B ballad with soft rapping and gentle vocalization and harmonization.
 The theme of the song involves a sweet proposal and a confession of love, with repeating imagery of a bride and groom walking towards the moons and stars.
 The lyrics support long-lasting love and describes that although growing older, the love will never leave.

 The only difference between the first and second version of "Marry U" are the switching of solo positions.
 In the original version, Han Geng, Shindong, and Kibum do not have solos.
 However, Han Geng and Shindong gained solos in the second version.
 Han Geng sings Heechul's original solo and Shindong raps to the second half of Eunhyuk's second solo.
 Heechul's solo is switched to rapping to the second half of Eunhyuk's first solo.

+Japanese version

+In Japan, the song served as the unofficial third CD single and the second special single by Super Junior.
+The single comes with two different jackets; the first of the jackets contains a CD and a DVD of making-of footage while the second jacket contains only a CD with a photobook.
+The single peaked at number 9 on the Oricon Daily Chart in its first day of release.
+The single is a compiled single with a total of four tracks, all which are title tracks from Super Junior, Super Junior-T, Super Junior-K.R.Y, and Super Junior-Happy.